 The Harvard Interview

 Most Harvard applicants are offered an alumni interview.
 The interview is evaluated as part of the application and matters more than applicants often assume.
+For detailed preparation strategies, check out Counsely's Interview Prep tool.

 Interviewers are Harvard alumni volunteers in your area.
 They submit a written report that admissions officers read.
 The strongest interview performances are: